Welding Magnets Guide: Usage, Types, and What to Consider

 - If they have an on-off switch.

-For most welding jobs, a pair of 25lb (11.5kg) arrow or multi-angle welding magnets is all you need.
+For most jobs, a pair of 25lb (11.5 kg) arrow or multi-angle welding magnets is all you need.
 They are cheap, easy to find, and have enough angles for most projects.

-Then if you like working with welding magnets, you can buy more specialized ones.
+After a while, if you like working with magnets, you can buy specialized or bigger ones.

 How to clean your welding magnets